Dmitriu-Antares/client-ssr-boilerplate/README.md

 # Blockchain client side

+#stuff todo
+- tslint
+- dist chunks in a some folder

 #Readme:
 This app is not about interface beauty, but about architecture.
 Researching of new solutions is in progress, so template is not done yet.